gao-zhiyi/sfcn/README.md

 ### Get Started

+We prepare some data in the repo for user testing.
 The trained model is already included in the repository and can be quickly run with the following command

 ```
 python main.py --data_path data/1380